Our Campus & Animals

 Take a Tour

-Enhancing and strengthening Eliada’s cradle to career continuum of care through an emphasis on active, experiential education, and focus on building resiliency factors to achieving long-term outcomes for vulnerable youth.
+- Enhancing and strengthening Eliada’s cradle to career continuum of care through an emphasis on active, experiential education, and focus on building resiliency factors to achieving long-term outcomes for vulnerable youth.

-Increasing the amount of nutritious food served to children and youth on a daily basis.
+- Increasing the amount of nutritious food served to children and youth on a daily basis.

-Strengthen Eliada through sustainability measures that will grow the agency’s revenue and brand recognition in Western North Carolina.
+- Strengthening Eliada through sustainability measures that will grow the agency’s revenue and brand recognition in Western North Carolina.